 Fans of horror films gather at this yearly festival, dedicated to the most terrifying movies ever made.

-Roam through Green-Wood Cemetary–at night–where you’ll discover musical events, live readings, stargazing gatherings and other activities.
+Roam through Green-Wood Cemetery–at night–where you’ll discover musical events, live readings, stargazing gatherings and other activities.
 Even better, there’s a cash bar on-site!

-Held in a Williamsburg Warehouse, this Halloween party feautures freaky performers, horrifying art, a flesh-suspension zip line show, a haunted house and so much more.
+Held in a Williamsburg Warehouse, this 21+ Halloween party features freaky performers, horrifying art, a flesh-suspension zip line show, a haunted house and so much more.

 Go Sightseeing this Fall in NYC